-Even among good friends, it’s considered to be ‘nosy’ when asking about how they manage their money, or god forbid, even ask about someone’s salary!
+Even among good friends, it’s considered to be ‘quite nosy’ when asking about how they manage their money, or god forbid, even ask about their salary!

 Germans are a bit like coconuts .. a bit cold and hard on the ‘outside’, but once you break through their hard shell, we are actually quite open fellows, appreciating deep and genuine connections.

 I find Americans are more like peaches .. but let’s not get sidetracked 😉

 And after having had some investment success, and having helped plenty of my friends and family members, I created this website with the aim to help less experienced DIY investors to at least see how I manage my money, e.g. in my All-Weather Portfolio or Digital Asset Portfolio.

 When you combine ignorance and leverage, you get some pretty interesting results.

 What is Stealth Wealth?